Value Investing, Strategy & Screening Guide + eBook/pdf

 The idea behind this strategy is that news reporting is usually shallow, superficial, and concentrated on one aspect of a company’s business.
 Buffett will sometimes buy companies after a well-publicized scandal.

-Berkshire Hathaway (NYSE: BRK.B) kept large holdings of the banking giant Bank of America (NYSE: BAC) despite a scandal at that company.
-The public turned on Bank of America after news reports alleged some of its employees were writing fake loans to get commissions.
+Despite a scandal at that company, Berkshire Hathaway (NYSE: BRK.B) kept large holdings of the banking giant Bank of America (NYSE: BAC).
+The public turned on Bank of America after news reports alleged some employees were writing fake loans to get commissions.

-Buffett kept Bank of America because the bad loans came from one small piece of Bank of America’s business.
-Buffett’s hope was that the bad news about Bank of America would fade over time, but the company could keep making money.
+Buffett kept Bank of America because the bad loans came from one small piece of its business.
+Buffett hoped the bad news about Bank of America would fade, but the company could keep making money.

 Another key idea in Buffett’s market irrationality strategy is that the media does a bad job of reporting on companies.
 Buffett bets that most financial news about companies will be inaccurate, limited, short-sighted, biased, and incomplete.

-Buffet assumes that most investors do a poor job of valuing companies because they rely upon inaccurate media reports.
+Buffett assumes that most investors value companies poorly because they rely upon inaccurate media reports.
 Uncle Warren’s strategy is to find more accurate information and base his decisions on that information.

 Diversification Strategy